LonamiWebs/Telethon/readthedocs/extra/advanced-usage/accessing-the-full-api.rst

     .. code-block:: python

-        import telethon.tl.functions as tl
+        from telethon.tl import types, functions
-        # We now have access to 'tl.messages.SendMessageRequest'
+        # We now have access to 'functions.messages.SendMessageRequest'

 We see that this request must take at least two parameters, a ``peer`` of type `InputPeer`__, and a ``message`` which is just a Python